Consensys/mythx-docs/docs/source/main/mythx-for-developers.rst

 Most OS's have these available.
 Run `./prerequisites.sh` to double check though.

-After ensuring you have the prerequistes programs, set `MYTHX_PASSWORD` to and one of `EMAIL` or `MYTHX_ETH_ADDRESS` to values that have been registered.
+After ensuring you have the prerequisites programs, set `MYTHX_PASSWORD` to and one of `EMAIL` or `MYTHX_ETH_ADDRESS` to values that have been registered.
 For example: